p-alexander/lazyerrors/README.md

 // wrapping function will return an error instead of panic as Catch suppresses it by default. fmt.Println(someFunc())

-// anonymous usage.
+// anonymous function usage.
 var err error

-// to catch errors inline anonymous function can be used to defer the Catch function in the necessary block of code. for _, f := range functions {
+for _, f := range functions {
-	func() {
+	// define the anonymous function to defer Catch in the necessary block of code. func() {
 		defer lazyerrors.Catch(&err)
 		lazyerrors.Try(f())